neuvector/docs/user/pages/06.scanning/03.build/01.jenkins/docs.md

 Deploy the NeuVector Controller and Scanner container if you haven't already done so on a host reachable by the Jenkins server.
 This can be on the same server as Jenkins if desired.
 Make a note of the IP address of the host where the Controller is running.
 Note: The default REST API port is 10443.
 This port must be exposed through the Allinone or Controller through a service in Kubernetes or a port map (e.g. - 10443:10443) in the Docker run or compose file.

-Important!
-Remember to apply the NeuVector license file provided to you through the console, CLI, or REST API.
-The scans will not work if the controller/scanner does not have a valid license.

 In addition, make sure there is a NeuVector scanner container deployed stand alone and configured to connect to the Controller (if Controller is being used).

 There are two scenarios for image scanning, local and registry scanning.